Map shows where mysterious dog respiratory illness has spread in U.S.

 Most veterinarians simply advise that pet owners do their best to keep their dogs healthy, avoid other dogs that may be ill, and make sure they are up on their vaccinations.

+"You shouldn't overly worry, but you should be worried," Dr. Arun Rustgi, veterinarian and owner of Mountainwood Pet Hospital, told CBS Colorado.

+"Just because we don't have a good treatment for it, we are advising to avoid any contact with dogs you don't know," Rustgi said.

-"Make sure they stay hydrated.
+If your dog does get sick, "make sure they stay hydrated.
 They can get secondary bacterial infections, so sometimes antibiotics are necessary.
-If you are worried about your dog having these signs, reach out to your veterinarian, we have treatments we can do to support your dog through the virus," he said.
+If you are worried about your dog having these signs, reach out to your veterinarian, we have treatments we can do to support your dog through the virus," Brayshaw said.

 The United States Department of Agriculture is working with multiple states and labs to investigate what's causing the illness, CBS Minnesota reported.